garetht/absolute_zero_reproduction/README.md

 The abduction and induction tasks are determined in the same way, where the solver has to solve for $y$ and $p$ respectively.
 Like the induction task in the paper, multiple primes are possible, and we will accept any of those that fulfill the task for a given $x$ and $y$.

 We can control the computational difficulty of the problem by increasing the size of possible $p$ candidates.
-This makes this problem more amenable to RL since we are able to tune the problem difficulty to match the initial capability of the model.
+This makes the problem more amenable to RL since we are able to tune the problem difficulty to match the initial capability of the model.

 ## Setup

 We followed the Absolute Zero paper in training on a model in the `Qwen/Qwen2.5-3B` series, but we started with `Qwen/Qwen2.5-3B-Instruct` instead of a base model, because we found it unproductive to attempt to instruct the base model to respond in a parseable format for us to correctly reward it and bootstrap its learning.

-We ran this training on Nvidia A100s in a cloud-provisioned instance on RunPod.
+We ran this training on a cluster of eight Nvidia A100s in a cloud-provisioned instance on RunPod.

 ## Results

-Over 200 RL training steps, we saw sharp increases in the capability of our proposer for all three problem types – abduction, induction and deduction – over the last twenty steps, as expected.
+At the end of 200 RL training steps (during the last twenty steps), we saw a sharp increase in the capability of our proposer for all three problem types – abduction, induction and deduction.

 <p align="center">
   <img src="diagrams/proposer_abduction.png" width="33%">